Florida firefighting helicopter crashes; no survivors found | Business

 - United States

-A firefighting helicopter with four people on board crashed Tuesday near an airport in central Florida, killing at least one person, officials said.
+A firefighting helicopter carrying four people on a training exercise crashed near an airport in central Florida, killing all aboard.

-The helicopter crashed into a marsh near Leesburg International Airport during a training exercise around 4 p.m., the Federal Aviation Administration said in a news release.
+The helicopter crashed into a marsh near Leesburg International Airport around 4 pm on Tuesday, the Federal Aviation Administration said in a news release.

-One body was recovered Tuesday night and no survivors had been found, Leesburg Fire Rescue said in a Facebook post.
+One body was recovered Tuesday night, and police officials on Wednesday confirmed that they also had found the bodies of the three others.
+The bodies were taken to a medical examiner's office where they will be positively identified.

+A search-and-rescue effort began immediately after the crash, but the crash site could not be cleared because of hazards in the area, the Leesburg Police Department said in a news release on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)